 Are Washington Records Public?

 The Washington Public Records Act states that government-generated records are public records.
-Under the act, all persons can inspect or obtain copies of government records created or maintained at the municipal, county, or state levels.
+Under the act, all persons can inspect or obtain copies of government records created or maintained at the municipal, county, or state levels by submitting a public record act request.
 Washington law defines public records as information related to the conduct and performance of any government function.
 The definition also covers all records created, owned, prepared, used, or retained by a governmental entity.
 Examples of these public records include vital records, such as Washington death records, court records, sex offender information, inmate records, bankruptcy records, and property records.

-Several sections of the public records act ensure public access to government records.
+Several sections of the Public Records Act ensure public access to government records.
 For instance, RCW 42.56.030 expressly states that each public agency must liberally construe the Public Records Act to ensure that requesters obtain desired records unless exempted by law or otherwise restricted.
 Furthermore, Washington requires that state agencies must provide the public with information on how to make public record requests, including methods of submission.
 According to RCW 42.56.040(1), each agency must publish this information in the Washington Administrative Code and prominently display the details at its central office.
+Although agencies are required to make public records available to the public, a free public data search is not a requirement.

 Who Can Access Washington Public Records?

 The Washington Public Records Act provides all persons with access to public records.
 Under RCW 42.56.080(2), public agencies must not distinguish between persons requesting public records.
-This means that all persons can obtain public records regardless of residential or other restrictions.
+This means that all persons can obtain public records in Washington, regardless of residential or other restrictions.
+Thus, a background check is allowed to be performed on a state resident to look up their past through public records.

 What is Exempted Under the Washington Public Records Act?